-The Global Energy Center works with its government, corporate, and civil society partners to help them navigate the changing global energy landscape.
-Utilizing its own and external experts and in close collaboration the Atlantic Council’s regional centers and functional programs, the Center convenes high-level gatherings in Washington, DC and beyond—including our annual Global Energy Forum in Abu Dhabi and Istanbul Summit—to provide a forum for a public debate on regional and global energy issues.
+The Atlantic Council Global Energy Center (GEC) works with government, corporate, and civil society partners to help them navigate the changing global energy landscape.
+Through in-house and external experts, the GEC convenes high-level gatherings in Washington, DC and beyond—including our annual Global Energy Forum—to provide a space for a public debate on regional and global energy issues.

 The Center produces timely commentary and analysis and engages directly with policymakers, business leaders, and academic experts to inform and shape the energy policy debate in capitals around the world.

 We aim to:

 - Creating decarbonization pathways by developing the most cost-effective and feasible paths, technologies, and policy mechanisms to make progress toward scalable, global decarbonization and net-zero ambitions.

 - Fulfilling energy security imperatives by fostering and deepening understanding of the multiple aspects of energy security, how they interconnect, and their impact on the stability of the global energy system and efforts to achieve climate goals.

 - Navigating geopolitics and economic statecraft policy choices and strategies by helping global leaders navigate how energy and climate affect economic and political affairs critical to creating a more secure and prosperous world.

 Explore our work